Providing the knowledge and skills to excel in nonprofit leadership and healthcare management

 Students have the opportunity to engage in a robust experiential learning program that includes:

-- A team consulting engagement – Required of all Heller MBA students, this three-month consulting engagement is an opportunity to apply your analytical and problem-solving skills to help an organization more effectively pursue its social mission.
+- A team consulting engagement – Required of all Heller MBA students, this four-month consulting engagement is an opportunity to apply your analytical and problem-solving skills to help an organization more effectively pursue its social mission.

 - Practicing Philanthropy – In this course, students have the chance to learn about the inner workings of a philanthropic foundation.
 They process real grant proposals, visit potential recipient sites, and actually award $10,000 to the organization of their choice.